IRobL/myblog/_posts/2021-02-01-java-react-docker-compose.markdown

 ' > src/App.js
 ```

-Now you have `7` new files to create before things will work again: Header, PageNotFound, Spinner, HomePage, AboutPage, LoginPage, and UsersPage.
-These pages are all simple.
+Now you have `6` new files to create before things will work again: Header, PageNotFound, Spinner, HomePage, AboutPage, and Store.
+These files are all really simple.

 ###### Header.js